 On the other side of the town, Chinawhite in Piccadilly gold medallists were treated to a £2,012 cocktail made up of Hennessy Paradis Imperial Cognac and Luxor 24-carat gold leaf Champagne.

-American swimmer Ryan Lochte and South African swimmer Chad le Clos savoured this treat, only to find a pair of handmade 18-carat gold rings at the bottom on the glass.
+American swimmer Ryan Lochte and South African swimmer Chad le Clos savored this treat, only to find a pair of handmade 18-carat gold rings at the glass’s bottom.